diasks2/pragmatic_segmenter/README.md

 * Update README with additional tools
 * Update segmentation test scores in README with results of new Golden Rule tests
 * Add Polish abbreviations

+**Version 0.2.1**
+* Add support for square brackets
+* Add support for continuous exclamation points or questions marks or combinations of both
+* Fix Roman numeral support

 ## Contributing